-The answer is yes.
+But is there room to plant vegetables in a garden?
+Of course!
 You may not be able to grow all the vegetables you like, but there are many creative ways to grow veggies without tons of space.

 Check out these 10 Inspiring Gardens for Growing Food in Small Spaces for further inspiration.